cocoflosbach/collegedb-api/README.md

 ## Background

-This is a REST API built using Node.js and Express was developed to connect to and qery data from a college database built using MySQL.
-The database is made up of four tables (Users, Courses, Enrolments and Roles) that define the structure of the data.
+This is a REST API built using Node.js and Express was developed to connect to and query data from a college database built using MySQL.
+The database is made up of four tables (users, courses, enrolments and roles) that define the structure of the data.
 For this API, clear functional requirements were defined in the development brief and they include:

 Functional requirements:
 1) Admins should be able to enable or disable the availability of a course